Ginnyxue/CS411A1Group3/docs/UserStories.md

 The user can save the job for later by clicking the "Save" checkbox.

 ## Save Search Result
-After searching, a logged in user can choose his or her ideal job from the search results.
-Each job listing has two buttons.
-Clicking the first one allows the user to view the job details and related information.
-Clicking the second button allows the user to save the job to his or her favorites list.
-Users can also add notes to each saved job and filter the list by attributes, such as location or job type.
+After searching, a logged in user can save his or her ideal job from the search results.
+When the user views his or her saved jobs, they can click on a button to apply directly to the job.
+They can also view details about the job from the detail page.